Assessments

 Autism Assessments

 Autism Spectrum Disorder (ASD) assessments are designed to identify the presence and severity of ASD symptoms.
-The assessment typically involves a combination of standardised tests, interviews with the individual and their caregivers, and behavioral observations.
+The assessment typically involves a combination of standardised tests, interviews with the individual and their caregivers, and behavioural observations.
 These assessments are conducted by our trained psychologists who specialise in the diagnosis and treatment of Autism.

-Autism assessments typically involve evaluating the individual's social communication skills, restricted and repetitive behaviors, and sensory sensitivities.
+Autism assessments typically involve evaluating the individual's social communication skills, restricted and repetitive behaviours, and sensory sensitivities.
 The assessment results can help clinicians make an accurate diagnosis of Autism, determine the severity of symptoms, and develop a tailored treatment plan.

 We use the following assessment tools;

-• Autism Diagnostic Observation Schedule, Second Edition (ADOS-2)
+Autism Diagnostic Observation Schedule, Second Edition (ADOS-2)

-• Autism Diagnostic Interview-Revised (ADI-R)
+Autism Diagnostic Interview-Revised (ADI-R)

 Cognitive Assessments